Economic Order Quantity: How Can EOQ Help You Minimise Costs & Save Space

 What is EQQ and its formula?

-Also referred to as ‘optimum lot size,’ the economic order quantity, or EOQ, is a calculation designed to find the optimal order quantity for businesses to minimize logistics costs, warehousing space, stockouts, and overstock costs.
+Also referred to as ‘optimum lot size,’ the economic order quantity, or EOQ, is a calculation designed to find the optimal order quantity for businesses to minimise logistics costs, warehousing space, stockouts, and overstock costs.
 The formula is: EOQ = square root of: [2(setup costs)(demand rate)] / holding costs.

 What is an example of economic order quantity?